Wisconsin vs. Illinois NCAA Football Odds, Plays and Insights | October 9, 2021

 - Wisconsin has one win against the spread in four games this year.

-- The Badgers covered the spread in their only game when favored by 10 points or more.
+- This season, the Badgers won ATS in their only game as a favorite of 11 points or more.

 - Wisconsin's games this year have gone over the total in two out of four opportunities (50%).